haridas/haridas.github.com/src/articles/how-to-use-python-virtualenv-and-ruby-version-manager.rst

 path. for eg; by default our system have ruby-1.8.2 installed, but we want ruby-1.9.2 for our project.
-So after installing the ruby-1.9.2 using `rvm` we can change system default ruby version to ruby-1.9.2, we can revert this back to system ruby when we requires.
+So after installing the ruby-1.9.2 using `rvm` we can change system default ruby version to ruby-1.9.2, we can revert this back to system ruby when we require.

 So in this manner we can install multiple ruby versions and switch between them, once we switch to a particular version of ruby then that ruby is available for that system user.
 This is the brief description how RVM works in our system.
-Lets move to setup part.
+Let's move to the setup part.

 You can install RVM from `root` (Multi user mode)user privilege or from a `user` privilege(Single user mode).
-The single user mode were recommended, because the RVM only avaiable to that user only, but in Multi-user mode of RVM installation make it available to all users in the system.Here we will install RVM in single user mode.
+The single user mode were recommended, because the RVM only available to that user only, but in Multi-user mode of RVM installation make it available to all users in the system.Here we will install RVM in single user mode.